brooklynrail/brooklynrail-platform/content/events/2022/08/publishing-in-transit-autonomedia.md

 ---
 title: "Publishing-in-Transit: Autonomedia"
 deck: Featuring Jim Fleming and Cole Swensen
-summary: Founding Editor and Publisher Jim Fleming in conversation with Poet and Rail Contributor Cole Swensen.
+summary: Autonomedia Founding Editor and Publisher Jim Fleming joins poet and Rail Contributor Cole Swensen for a conversation.
+We conclude with a poetry reading by Alyn Mare.
 people:
   - person: cole-swensen
   - person: jim-fleming